Last Updated on

 The line of Taco pump products is well known for its workmanship and durability.
 One user says that his pump has lasted 38 years before needing a replacement!

-I have rated this pump five stars because of the high remarks from customer reviews, strong customer support, low price point, and that it uses sweat valves instead of threaded valves.
+I give this pump the best buy because of the high remarks from customer reviews, strong customer support, low price point, and its sweat valves.

 I also like that the design is more compact than other pumps and is made of bronze.